Found us from search engine?

 It’s also very common that people don’t have time to visit five different high authority websites to get all the information they need, so providing shortcuts to where they can find that information will help you be seen as an authority and an expert.

-As more people keep coming back, you will see a big authority bump from the algorithms, which will see the trust people place in your site.
+As more people keep coming back, you will see a big authority bump from the algorithms, which will see the trust people place in your site and rank higher too!

 One caveat: the backlinks themselves aren’t all that useful in garnering direct traffic.
 Only a small percentage of people actually click the links.
-It’s more about the ranking bump you get from search engines that helps you net more organic traffic.
+It’s more about the ranking bump you get from search engines that help you get more organic traffic.

-So, to return to our original question for a moment…
+So, let’s return to our initial question for a moment…

 Yeah, big time.
 In fact, outbound links are one of the most important and versatile sources of ranking power, because search engines view them as third-party endorsements of your website.

 This study of outgoing links impacting rankings is as close to “proof” as we get in the SEO world: https://t.co/ibC2gyIuz1

 — Rand Fishkin (@randfish) February 22, 2016